-I'm not leaving you in here with no bunch of-what's going on?
+I'm not leaving you in here with no bunch of---what's going on?

 Guess who that is.
-Or rather guess who that ain't.
+Or rather, guess who that ain.t

-That's the boy you said.
+That's the boy they said.
 That's Till.
 The one we taught.
-Ain't it?
+Aint it?
 Well, that's who he said he was.

-A grown man.
-A fully-grown man with children of his own.
+A graown man.
+A fully grown many with children of his own.
 He didn't even call the hospital-just the police.
 My son died on the curb.
 Never made it to the emergency room.
 I asked them: Did he call?
-Did he call? that was 1957.
-He ain't called yet.
+Did he call?
+That was 1957.
+He aint called yet.
 Shot him and went on about his business.
 Some women worry about what kind of job their boy is gonna have.
 If he finish high school, who he might marry.
 All those kinds of things.
-Women like me-Black women like me, we just wonder will he make it home?
-Will he get through the day?
-When the police came by I thought what nice boys.
+Women like the.
+Black women like me, we just wonder will he make it home?
+Will he get through the day.
+When the police came by I thought what anice boys.
 They sat down and talked real nice to me.
+I

 I wondered if their mama wonders if they'd come home at the end of the day too.
 But then, they have the guns.
 At the hearing all anybody wanted to know was whether the storekeeper had a license for his gun.